Goto main content

 Actions in process

 HI first worked in Guinea-Bissau from 2000 to 2006.
-Its actions were focused on functional rehabilitation, with the creation of an orthopaedic centre, the economic inclusion of people with disabilities and the fight against mines and explosive remnants of war.
-In 2015, HI resumed its activities in Guinea-Bissau in the sectors of civil society support, inclusive education and HIV and disability.
+Its actions focused on functional rehabilitation, with the creation of an orthopaedic centre, the economic inclusion of people with disabilities and the fight against mines and explosive remnants of war.
+During 2015, HI resumed its activities in Guinea-Bissau, mainly in the areas of support for civil society, inclusive education, HIV and disability.

-Between 2020 and 2022, HI worked at the national level to ensure access to education for children with disabilities, supporting the creation of a Directorate General for Inclusive Education.
-HI also worked to improve the accessibility of school canteens and carried out awareness-raising activities on disability issues.
-The programme worked in the regions of Bissau, Cacheu, Oio, Bafatá and Biombo.
+Between 2020 and 2022, HI worked to ensure access to education for children with disabilities at the national level, supporting the creation of a Directorate General for Inclusive Education.
+The association also worked to improve the accessibility of school canteens and carried out awareness-raising activities on disability issues.
+HI worked in the regions of Bissau, Cacheu, Oio, Bafatá and Biombo.

 Help them